MicrosoftDocs/msteams-docs/msteams-platform/toolkit/FAQ.md

 </details>
 <details>

-<summary><b>Is it possible to use already build Azure resources in Teams toolkit?</b></summary>
+<summary><b>Is it possible to use already built Azure resources in Teams toolkit?</b></summary>

-Ans.
 If you have already your own Azure Bot service and hosted bot application code.
 The only thing you need to do to connect your bot with Teams is to update the bot definition part in Teams manifest file.

 <br>